danielwohlgemuth/let-them-draw-infrastructure/README.md

 [Let Them Draw Architecture diagram file](https://app.diagrams.net/?title=let-them-draw#Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fdanielwohlgemuth%2Flet-them-draw-infrastructure%2Frefs%2Fheads%2Fmain%2Fassets%2Flet-them-draw.drawio)

-The system behind the Let Them Draw app has 4 main components: the website, the receptionist, the artist, and the database.
+The system behind the Let Them Draw app has 5 main components: the website, the receptionist, the artist, the databases, and the authentication stack.

 ### Website

-The website lets the clients sign-in, see their orders, and request a new picture.
+The website lets the clients see their orders and request a new picture.

-It's built as a static website stored in an S3 bucket and distributed through CloudFront, using Cognito for authentication.
+It's built as a static website stored in an S3 bucket and distributed through CloudFront.

+### Authentication

+The clients sign-in using Cognito.

 ### Receptionist

 The receptionist handles providing a list of existing orders and accepts new requests.

 This is accomplished with an API Gateway that forwards requests to a Lambda function which retrieves orders from a database and places new requests into a SQS queue.
+For requests that require payment, Stripe Checkout is used to handle the payment.

 ### Artist